About the Artist

 The Artist Behind the Fearless Girl

-Kristen Visbal was born an American citizen in Uruguay, daughter to an American Foreign Service diplomat.
-A bronze sculptor raised in the United States, she attended the University of Arizona in Tucson and earned a Bachelor of Arts summa cum laude from Salisbury State University, Salisbury, MD in 1995.
+Kristen Visbal was born daughter to an American Foreign Service diplomat and a painter.
+The bronze sculptor was raised in the United States, attending the University of Arizona in Tucson and, in 1995, earning a Bachelor of Arts, summa cum laude, from Salisbury State University in Salisbury, MD.

-Visbal studied the process of lost wax casting at the prestigious Johnson Atelier Art Foundry in Mercerville, New Jersey from 1995—1998, where she apprenticed in mold making, patina and wax chasing and taught a mold work shop.
-Visbal lives on the Delaware Eastern Shore and has managed her clay modeling studio Visbal Fine Bronze Sculpture in Lewes, Delaware since 1998.
+Visbal studied the process of lost wax casting or cire perdue from 1995-1998 at the prestigious Johnson Atelier Art Foundry in Mercerville, New Jersey, world renowned for their apprentice program.
+There, Visbal apprenticed in mold making, patina and wax chasing and taught a mold work shop.
+Visbal lives on the Eastern Shore of Delaware where she has managed her clay modeling studio since 1998.

-Migrating to art from a career in the hotel industry with Omni Hotels Washington, DC Regional Sales office, Visbal worked with the large community of national association meeting planners.
-She coordinated a city-wide blood drive and acted as treasurer of the Society Of Government Meeting Planners.
+Migrating to art from a career in the hotel industry with Omni Hotels Washington, DC Regional Sales office, Visbal worked with the large community of National Association meeting planners based in Washington, DC.
+She coordinated a city-wide blood drive and was treasurer of the Society Of Government Meeting Planners.

-Kristen Visbal’s work has been exhibited at the Lincoln Center, The Pen and Brush Club, the National Sculpture Society, and the National Arts Club in New York City, as well as the Symposium For The Preservation And Biology Of Sea Turtles in Orlando, Florida, the Woodburn Governor’s Mansion in Dover, Delaware, the Easton Waterfowl Festival in Easton, MD, and the Ward Wildfowl Museum in Salisbury, MD.
-Visbal remains a member of National Sculpture Society, founded in 1893 as the first organization of professional sculptors.
+Kristen Visbal’s work has been exhibited at the Lincoln Center, The Pen and Brush Club, the National Sculpture Society, and the National Arts Club in New York City as well as the Symposium For The Preservation And Biology Of Sea Turtles in Orlando, Florida.
+Visbal remains a member of National Sculpture Society and continues to promote the messages behind the Fearless Girl sculpture.